stewy33/Assembling-Jigsaw-Puzzles-Efficiently/README.md

 ```
 By default the network uses 1000 permutations with maximum hamming distance selected using *select_permutations.py*.

-To change the file name loaded for the permutations, open the file *JigsawLoader.py* and change the permutation file in the method *retrive_permutations*
+To change the file name loaded for the permutations, open the file *Dataset/JigsawLoader.py* and change the permutation file in the method *retrieve_permutations*

 # Details:
 - The input of the network should be 64x64, but it is resized to 75x75,